UPDATED: CAC’s Re-tooled Support for Individual Artists

-Nearly two years after the sunset of Cuyahoga Arts and Culture’s Creative Workforce Fellowship program, CAC has allied with half a dozen non-profit partners to birth a new set of individual artist grant prorams.
-Their creation follows the instigative energy of public discord resulting from a change in the status of the old program, which awarded $15,000 and $20,000, unrestricted grants to 161 recipients from 2009-2016.
+Nearly two years after the sunset of Cuyahoga Arts and Culture’s Creative Workforce Fellowship program, a new version has been birthed.
+Its creation follows the instigative energy of public discord resulting from a change in the status of the program (formerly administered by Arts Cleveland / Community Partnership for the Arts and Culture), which awarded $15 and $20 thousand-dollar unrestricted grants to 161 recipients from 2009-2016.

-Only 16 (less than 10 percent) of the 161 fellowships were awarded to African American recipients–a fact that was of particular concern in light of the fact that Cuyahoga County’s population is nearly 30 percent black and they account for 60 percent of the funding source (county cigarette taxes).
+Only 16 of the 161 fellowships were awarded to African American recipients, a fact that was of particular concern in light of the fact that Cuyahoga County’s population is nearly 30 percent black.

 CAC ended its contract with the Community Partnership for Arts and Culture, effectively bringing an end to the program in which CPAC administrated the awards.
 After a few very heated CAC board meetings where tensions rose due to the sudden halt in funding, it was apparent that a solution was warranted.
 On one side of the fence, those who fit the profile of the status quo recipients expressed disdain for its cessation.
 The other faction gave voice to the obvious exclusion that had occurred.